ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/smFISH_yeast.rst

 'acdc_output.csv' in the :confval:`Table with lineage info end name or path` parameter.

-We can then decide on a :confval:`Run number` (in this case we leave it at 1), and, optionally, we can append a text at the end of the output files by writing 'tutorial' at in the :confval:`Text to append at the end of the output files`.
+We can then decide on a :confval:`Run number` (in this case we leave it at 1), and, optionally, we can append a text at the end of the output files, for example we could write 'tutorial' at in the :confval:`Text to append at the end of the output files`.

 Finally, we select '.csv' for the :confval:`File extension of the output tables`.